Jamharat Ash'ar al-Arab

-Jamharat Ash'ar al-Arab (جمهرة أشعار العرب; The Gathering of the Arabs' Verses) is an early Arabic poetry anthology by Abu Zayd al-Qurashi.
+Jamharat Ash'ar al-Arab (جمهرة أشعار العرب; The Gathering of the Arabs' Verses) is a pre-Islamic Arabic poetry anthology by Abu Zayd al-Qurashi.
 The date of publication is unknown, and al-Qurashi is supposed by various scholars to have lived in the 8th, 9th or 10th centuries.
 It contains seven sections, each containing seven qasidas.

 The Jamharat Ash'ar al-Arab is one of five canonical primary sources of early Arabic poetry.
 The four others are Mu'allaqat, Hamasah, Mufaddaliyat and the Asma'iyyat.

 Sections

 The first section consists of the seven Mu'allaqat.
 The anthology is the first source to use the name Mu'allaqat; earlier writers describe the poems simply as "the Seven."
 Al-Qurashi's choice of poems is somewhat idiosyncratic, as he includes Al-Nabigha and Al-A'sha among the seven and excludes Antarah ibn Shaddad and Al-Harith.